 Department of Nutrition and Exercise Science

-The mission of Bastyr University’s Department of Nutrition and Exercise Science is to promote well-being through food and activity that nourish and sustain the individual, the community and the earth.
+The mission of Bastyr University’s Department of Nutrition and Exercise Science is to promote well-being through food and activity that nourishes and sustains the individual, the community and the earth.
 The department’s vision is to be the leader in advancing a holistic view of nutrition and exercise through excellence in education, research and clinical practice.

-The Department of Nutrition and Exercise Science offers Bachelor of Science degrees with Majors in Nutrition, Exercise Science and Wellness, Nutrition and Culinary Arts, and Nutrition and Exercise Science.
+The Department of Nutrition and Exercise Science offers Bachelor of Science degrees with Majors in Nutrition, Nutrition and Culinary Arts, and Nutrition and Exercise Science.

-There are three Master of Science offerings in the Department of Nutrition and Exercise Science at the Kenmore campus: the Master of Science in Nutrition, the Master of Science in Nutrition with Didactic Program in Dietetics (DPD) and the Master of Science in Nutrition and Clinical Health Psychology (CHP).
+There are three Master of Science offerings in the Department of Nutrition and Exercise Science at the Kenmore campus: the Master of Science in Nutrition, the Master of Science in Nutrition with Didactic Program in Dietetics (DPD) and the Master of Science in Nutrition and Master of Arts in Counseling Psychology Dual Degree Program (MSN/MACP).
 There is one Master of Science offering at the San Diego campus: the Master of Science in Nutrition for Wellness.

-In addition, the Dietetic Internship based on the Academy of Nutrition and Dietetics’ standards of education is offered to provide performance requirements for entry-level dietitians through supervised practice.
+In addition, the Dietetic Internship based on the Academy of Nutrition and Dietetics’ standards of education is offered to provide performance requirements for entry-level registered dietitian nutritionists through supervised practice.

 For information about each of these programs, refer to the following pages: